blex-max/expos/docs/usage.md

 `expos` attempts to handle invalid records gracefully.
 When it cannot compute a statistic it writes a VCF missing value (`.`) for that field and records the reason in `EXPOS_SKIP` as one or more `<scope>:<reason>` tokens:

 - **Whole-record skips** use the `record` scope.
 Multiallelic records (`record:multiallelic`) and complex/untypeable records (`record:complex`) are passed through unannotated.
 Records skipped by `--skip-filtered` are not marked.
-- **Per-statistic skips** use the statistic's ID as the scope, e.g. `QRK:insufficient_support`, `TRK:zero_variance`, `RCMPLX:reference_has_n`.
+- **Per-statistic skips** use the statistic's ID as the scope, e.g. `QRK:insufficient_support`, `TJAC:zero_variance`, `RCMPLX:reference_has_n`.

 !!! note "QRK"
-  `QRK` may be suppressed with `QRK:heterogeneous_read_length` when the primary sample's reads at a locus have markedly uneven lengths, since query position is an offset within a read and a mixed read-length population confounds it. `TRK` has no equivalent per-statistic reason; read-length heterogeneity doesn't apply.
+  `QRK` may be suppressed with `QRK:heterogeneous_read_length` when the primary sample's reads at a locus have markedly uneven lengths, since query position is an offset within a read and a mixed read-length population confounds it. `TJAC` has no equivalent per-statistic reason; template endpoints track fragment boundaries, not read length, so read-length heterogeneity doesn't apply.

 !!! note "insufficent power"
   If insufficient reads are available to perform testing, expos skip will record the `insufficient_background` reason.